Curtis Joseph: Return to Toronto (2008–2009)

 On July 1, 2008, Joseph rejoined the Toronto Maple Leafs by signing a 1-year, $700,000 contract.
 Joseph served primarily as a back-up for most of the season, only playing 21 games.
 On December 30, 2008, he recorded his 450th career win in a 4–3 overtime victory against the Atlanta Thrashers, and on April 8, 2009, he recorded his 352nd NHL loss, tying Gump Worsley for the NHL record for most losses by a goaltender.
 Martin Brodeur subsequently set a new record and subsequently finished with 397 losses, Joseph's 352 losses were also later surpassed by Roberto Luongo who subsequently finished with 392 losses.

 Joseph announced his retirement on January 12, 2010, in Toronto.
-His career would end with 454 regular season wins, 5th most all time.
+His ended his career with 454 regular season wins, fifth most all time.
 His 63 playoff victories are the most by a goaltender without winning the Stanley Cup.